1998 United States House of Representatives elections in New Hampshire

-The 1998 congressional elections in New Hampshire were held on November 3, 1998 to determine who will represent the state of New Hampshire in the United States House of Representatives.
-It coincided with the state's senatorial elections.
+The 1998 congressional elections in New Hampshire were held on November 5, 1998, to determine who will represent the state of New Hampshire in the United States House of Representatives.
+It coincided with the state's gubernatorial elections.
 Representatives are elected for two-year terms; those elected served in the 106th Congress from January 1999 until January 2001.
-New Hampshire has two seats in the House, apportioned according to the 1990 United States Census.
+New Hampshire has two seats in the House, apportioned according to the 1990 United States census.